 - Sinus problems (from implants in the upper jaw)

 - Increased sensitivity in teeth (from the enamel removed to fit veneers)

 Speak to your clinic or agency to find out what support they would offer in such a situation.

-Also check what would happen if you experienced problems after returning home.
+Also, check what would happen if you experience problems after returning home.
 How long is your treatment guaranteed for?
 Would you have to travel back to the dental clinic abroad to receive further treatment, or does the company have a clinic in the UK that you could use?
 Would the cost of this be covered by your package or would you have to foot the bill?